 First things first, where is Santiago Atitlan and how do you get there?

 You can find Santiago Atitlan on the southwest end of the famous Lago de Atitlán in Guatemala’s highlands (in the department of Sololá).
-The busy town of Panajachel, which acts as the gateway to the lake, is a 25-minute boat ride away.
+The busy town of Panajachel, which acts as the lake’s gateway, is a 25-minute boat ride away.

 The cost to take one of the lancha boats across the lake depends on your origin and destination.

-Seeing as we live in San Pedro, we took the boat from the Santiago dock (muelle) east of San Pedro which cost Q25 per person.
-You may be able to negotiate for Q20.
-But keep in mind boat prices are often cheaper for national tourists and especially locals (since they use the boats daily).
-So if you see someone paying less, that’s probably why.
+Since we lived in San Pedro, we took the boat from the Santiago dock (muelle) east of San Pedro, which cost Q25 per person.
+You may be able to negotiate for Q20, but keep in mind that boat prices are often cheaper for national tourists and especially locals (since they use the boats daily).
+So, if you see someone paying less, that’s probably why.

 From Panajachel or another town like San Marcos La Laguna, the cost will likely be the same, considering it takes 25-30 minutes to cross (and in relatively good weather – it will take longer if it’s stormy).